zeitspace/zeitbook-frontend/steps/04-background-sync.md

 }
 ```

-After receive a `send-post-queue` or a `send-comment-queue` the SW will call sendPost or sendComment.
-First, it will get all the posts/comments on the waiting list and go throw it.
-For each post/comment, it will call a post request on the server.
-After that, it will notify the client that the new post was synced.
-Then it will remove the post/comment from the queue list.
-And finally, it will send a notification to the user.

-## Modify the `index` file to update the frontend
+After receiving a `sync` event with the tag `send-post-queue` or `send-comment-queue`, the service worker will call `sendPosts` or `sendComments` respectively.
+These functions read the queues of posts and comments stored in IndexedDB and make POST requests to the backend for each post and comment to be created.

+After each POST request completes successfully, the code sends a message to each of the service worker's clients, which are the open web pages that have registered that service worker.
+The message contains the updated post or comment (which contains its permanent ID) as well as the post or comment's temporary ID.
+In a little while, you'll modify your application to update the UI in response to these messages.

+After sending a message for the post or comment, the code removes the created item from the correct queue in IndexedDB, so that the item won't be sent to the backend again when the next `sync` event is sent.
+Finally, once all of the posts or comments have been succesfully synced, a notification is shown to the user.
+(This notification will only appear when your application is in the background, i.e. when Chrome isn't the focused window or your application isn't the focused tab.)

+## Listen for a message from the service worker when it creates a post

+On line 47 of `src/index.js`, change `linkToComments: true` to `linkToComments: false`.
+This will cause pending posts to be rendered without a link to a comments page.
+This is necessary because the pending post isn't stored in the backend's database, so API requests for the post will fail.

-Add the following code to `src/index.js` on the bottom of the file:
+Next, add the following code to the bottom of `src/index.js`:

 ```javascript
 navigator.serviceWorker.addEventListener('message', (event) => {